dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

+`cropRegion`: A Rect value that means crop area of the `DCEFrame` image (if the frame is cropped).

 ## setOrientation

-Set the orientation of the `DCEFrame` image (comparing with the device).
+Set the orientation of the `DCEFrame` image.

 ```java
 void setOrientation(int orientation)
 ```

 **Parameters**

+`orientation`: Int value that means the rotation angle of the `DCEFrame` image.